-- acting for a multi-national coal mining major on an arbitration of a $40,000,000 construction dispute with a major contractor; and
+- acting for a coal mining major on an arbitration of a $40,000,000 construction dispute with a major contractor; and

 - acting for Abitibi-Consolidated Company of Canada in a highly successful arbitration of a long standing fibre supply dispute with Ainsworth Lumber Company.

 Nick acts for two Class 1 National Railways and the Railway Association of Canada in relation to all manner of issues facing the railway sector, including the transportation of dangerous goods, federal regulations and the constitutional limits of provincial powers in relation to federal undertakings.
 Most recently Nick has been counsel advocating for federal railways on the following constitutional matters: